Skip to content

 You find yourself stood in the deep forest; large, lumbering beetles stomp about the leaf litter as a small raccoon dog nuzzles a broken VHS tape.

+This Digital Forest is a constantly growing and evolving entity, with new areas or developments appearing often!
 However you choose to explore the Forest and engage with it, I hope that you enjoy your time here.
 Yip! ^w^

-Recent sightings from across the Forest...
+Recent featured sightings from the Forest...

-Featured Critter Art-May 2026
+Featured Critter Art-June 2026

-Bug of the Month-May 2026
+Bug of the Month-June 2026

 (Click here to view the Bug of the Month archive!)